Conquest of Abundance

-Conquest of Abundance: A Tale of Abstract versus the Richness of Being is the last book by the Austrian philosopher of science Paul Feyerabend, published posthumously by the University of Chicago Press in 1999.
-It is edited by Bert Terpstra and includes a forward from Grazia Borrini-Feyerabend, Feyerabend’s 4th and final wife.
-The book was uncompleted due to Feyerabend’s death in 1994 and was written to fulfill a promise made to Borrini-Feyerabend.
+Conquest of Abundance: A Tale of Abstraction versus the Richness of Being is the last book by the Austrian philosopher of science Paul Feyerabend, published posthumously by the University of Chicago Press in 1999.
+It is edited by Bert Terpstra and includes a foreword from Grazia Borrini-Feyerabend, Feyerabend's 4th and final wife.
+The book was uncompleted due to Feyerabend's death in 1994 and was written to fulfill a promise made to Borrini-Feyerabend.
 The unfinished manuscript was published alongside several other previously published papers that engaged with the core themes of the book.

 Translations

 Conquest of Abundance has been translated into four languages: